Comparing CBD versus SSRI's for Serotonin and Anxiety

 If you have decided to try CBD to come off of SSRI's, some basic requirements must be met.

-The CBD needs to be organically grown in the US and 3rd party tested for:
+The CBD needs to be organically grown in the US at FDA registered farm and 3rd party tested for:

 - No pesticides